monali25t-sys/-Article-on-Digital-Strategy/README.md

 # Article on Digital Strategy

+# Digital strategy:
+## merging the real and virtual world
+The era of digitalization is rewriting the way of approaching the market and, as a consequence, the strategies of competition.
+Today’s leaders need to take decisions in order to tackle and thrive under the new circumstances conceived by the digital revolution.
+The merger of the real and the virtual world, together with business intelligence and technology, have impacted how business is done.
+Hence, companies need to define their digital strategy.
+If not, they will be left behind.

 **Digital Strategy** is the application of digital technologies to business models to form new differentiating business capabilities.
 In the future, all business strategy will be digital strategy.

 # Evolving the Definition of Business Strategy